 Your custom iLASIK experience at Austin Eye

-We offer a complimentary consultation during which time you can meet with your surgeon to determine if you are a good candidate for the iLASIK.
+We offer a initial consultation during which time you can meet with your surgeon to determine if you are a good candidate for the iLASIK.
 We believe that continuity of care is very important.
 At Austin Eye, you will see your surgeon from your initial consultation as well as during all follow-up visits.

 During your consultation you can ask your doctor all questions you may have about iLASIK.
 You will also be provided your surgeon’s email and cell phone number should you have additional questions after your visit.

-In order to determine if you are a good candidate for iLASIK at Austin Eye we conduct thorough evaluation of your eyes including corneal mapping, corneal thickness and a detailed assessment of your eye health in general.
+In order to determine if you are a good candidate for LASIK or iLASIK at Austin Eye we conduct thorough evaluation of your eyes including corneal mapping, corneal thickness and a detailed assessment of your eye health in general.
 To better help our Austin Eye patients know if LASIK is right for them we look for the following qualities: